 Mr May has had an extensive legal career, with 30 years in various roles at the South Australian office of Minter Ellison, including as Chairman, Chief Operating Partner and General Counsel.
 He has recently retired after more than eight years in the role of Legal Profession Conduct Commissioner, an independent statutory agency of the Crown that helps to regulate the South Australian legal profession.

-Ms Smith is a Certified Healthcare Executive and Professional Company Director with 36 years’ experience in the health and human services industry.
-She is the inaugural Governing Board Chair of the Eyre Far North Local Health Network in SA, a Non-Executive Director of NSW based Rural and Remote Medical Services, and member of the State-wide Clinical Services Committee, a subsidiary of the Central Adelaide Local Health Network Board.
+Ms Smith is a Certified healthcare Executive and Professional Company Director with over 35 years’ experience in the health and human services industry.
+She is the inaugural Governing Board Chair of the Eyre Far North Local Health Network in SA, a Non-Executive Director of The Healthy Communities Foundation Australia, member of the SA State-wide Clinical Services Committee, and Non-Executive Director of Unity Housing Company.
 Ms Smith is also a Registered Nurse, Fellow of the Australasian College of Health Service Management, and member of the Australian Institute of Company Directors.

 Ms Helen Stone